surajit003/InsuranceProject/docs/endpoints.md

 ## Open endpoints
-By default all endpoints are kept open which is a bad idea.
+By default, all endpoints are kept open which is a bad idea.
 However, the initial set up for JWT Token Auth is added in the project which can be easily plugged into the routes.